 Product and food safety and quality is critical for Coles.
 Serious illness, injury or death are the most severe potential risks from compromised product or food safety.
+Loss in customer trust, reputational damage, loss in sales and market share, regulatory exposure, and potential litigation could also occur.

 Coles has a food safety governance program in place which is overseen by an experienced technical team.
 The program comprises targeted policies and procedures, including well-established food recall and withdrawal processes, specific supplier requirements for different food categories (for example chilled versus ambient) and a supporting assurance program to ensure key controls are operating and effective.